APCS-Final-Project/src/README.md

 system to identify certain QR codes and decrypt them using zebra crossing.
 Of course, NyARToolkit is capable of much more than simply recognizing markers.
-We wished to further develop this project by creating a system of augmented reality using QR codes as markers themselves.
+We wished to further develop this project by creating a system of augmented reality using modified QR codes (or AR codes) as markers themselves.

+Currently, augmented reality markers must be hard coded into the recognition system.
+So it is very had for users to create their own markers without knowledge about programming.
+However, if we use these AR codes as general marker templates, anyone can create augmented reality marker without knowledge of programming.

-The project has two main parts, the scanner/renderer of QR codes (developed mostly by Yicheng and Jake) and the generator of QR codes (developped mostly by Ari and Joseph).
+The project has two main parts, the scanner/renderer of AR codes (developed mostly by Yicheng and Jake) and the generator of AR codes (developped mostly by Ari and Joseph).

+## Future Development
+However, currently, the AR codes are just plain QR codes so it is not yet particularly useful.
+However, it is worth noting that QR code can have non-qr section built in.
+We may put a picture inside the AR code and make it render the word, which would be a useful tool for child learning.

+We can/probably will also port the project to android so that it can be used on a mobile platform.

 # Instructions to Run